sahil-kale/autoglide/thermal_model/readme.md

 $$

 ## Core Centering Model
 The thermal core is assumed to drift linearly with altitude, with drift rates $k_x$ and $k_y$ in the x and y directions respectively.
+Additionally, a small random noise component is added to the core position at each altitude with zero mean.
 The core center at altitude $h$ is given by:

 $$
 x_c(h) = x_{th} + k_x \cdot h